hadley/elmer/tests/testthat/_snaps/provider-bedrock.md

       !
 Can't use async tools with `$chat()` or `$stream()`. i Async tools are supported, but you must use `$chat_async()` or `$stream_async()`.

+# can use images

+    Code
+      . <- chat$chat("What's in this image?", image_remote)
+    Condition
+      Error:
+      !
+Bedrock doesn't support remote images